sophie-z/dap/README.md

 A partial replication of Forsyth et al. (2023)'s 'Lifetime prevalence of owner-reported medical conditions in the 25 most common dog breeds in the Dog Aging Project pack,' with additional original questions and analysis.

-### Requirements
+## Requirements

-* pip install numpy pandas matplotlib seaborn scikit-learn statsmodels openpyxl ipython
+pip install -r requirements.txt

 ## Authors